apmasell/tabbedmux/README.md

 TabbedMux connects to remote systems using SSH, starts TMux, and creates one tab in a GUI window for each TMux window that exists in the remote system.
 All the tabs from all the systems are promoted to a single layer (i.e., no nesting).

-Note: window means two different things to GTK+ and TMux.
+Note: window means two different things to Gtk+ and TMux.
 It's confusing.
 Sorry.

 INSTALLATION
 ------------